eirisocherry/camera-time-remapping/README.md

 ## Usage
 1. Open After Effects.
 2. Go to `Window`, scroll all the way down and open `Camera_Time_Remapping.jsx`.
-3. The Velocity Script panel will open.
+3. A script panel will open.
 It's dockable.